 And you’re right, when it’s only basic window management, iTerm for Mac supports tabs and panes as well.
 For Linux there’s Terminator.
 So why would anyone feel the urge to learn some archaic technology in this day and age?

-But you’re missing out.
-There are a couple of reasons why I favor tmux over iTerm et al.:
+Well, obviously there’s the bragging rights.
+But if that doesn’t convince you, there are a couple of actual reasons why I favor tmux over iTerm et al.:

 - session handling: detaching from and attaching to sessions helps me with context switching and remote working

-- platform independence: I can use tmux on my Macbook, my Linux notebook, Cloud servers, Raspberry Pis, BeagleBones, etc.
+- platform independence: I can use tmux on my Macbook, my Linux notebook, servers, Raspberry Pis, you name it.

 - customizable: there are many ways I can customize the look and behavior of my tmux environment.
 And I can sync this across different platforms using a simple dotfile